-- A. Armstrong Kamphoni -vs- Malawi Telecommunications Ltd - (1) That the Defendant, has wrongfully and unlawfully terminated the Plaintiffs contract of employment; - (2) That the Plaintiff is entitled to compensation for the wrongful and unlawful termination: - (3) That the Plaintiff is entitled to be paid the sum of MK3,204,626.00 as underpayment for terminal benefits under contract of employment; - (4) That the Defendant do pay 15% of the sum due to the Plaintiff as collection charges; - (5) That the Defendant do pay costs of these proceedings. - B. Mary Kaunde -vs- Malawi Telecommunications Ltd - (1) That the Defendant has wrongfully terminated the Plaintiff's contract of employment; - (2) That the Plaintiff is entitled to compensation for wrongful and unlawful termination of the contract of employment; - (3) That the Plaintiff is entitled to severance pay in addition to compensation for wrongful and unlawful termination of employment; - (4) That the Defendant be condemned to pay costs. - C. Noah Chimpeni -vs- Malawi Television (MTV) Ltd - (1) That the Defendant wrongfully and unlawfully terminated the contract of employment between the Plaintiff and the Defendant; - (2) That the Plaintiff is entitled to compensation for the wrongful and unlawful termination of the contract of employment; - (3) That the Plaintiff is entitled to severance pay in addition to compensation for wrongful and unlawful termination of the employment; - (4) That the Defendant be condemned to pay costs; - (5) That the Plaintiff is entitled to repatriation package.
+- (1) That the Defendant has wrongfully terminated the Plaintiff's contract of employment; - (2) That the Plaintiff is entitled to compensation for wrongful and unlawful termination of the contract of employment; - (3) That the Plaintiff is entitled to severance pay in addition to compensation for wrongful and unlawful termination of employment; - (4) That the Defendant be condemned to pay costs. - C. In respect of the case of Noah Chimpeni -vs- Malawi Television (MTV) Ltd it is on record that the Plaintiff wants this court to adjudge as follows:- - (1) That the Defendant wrongfully and unlawfully terminated the contract of employment between the Plaintiff and the Defendant; - (2) That the Plaintiff is entitled to compensation for the wrongful and unlawful termination of the contract of employment; - (3) That the Plaintiff is entitled to severance pay in addition to compensation for wrongful and unlawful termination of the employment; - (4) That the Defendant be condemned to pay costs;

+(5) That the Plaintiff is entitled to repatriation package.

-Even though the Plaintiffs have not indicated that their applications are brought under the Employment Act it has transpired during arguments that their applications are made under the Act No. 16 of 1996 - The Employment Act.
-Indeed, the essence of the applications is that the Plaintiffs are relying on the provisions of the said Employment Act and they want to enforce the remedies that are available to an employee, under the said Employment Act, if he claims that his rights and/or freedoms under the said Act have been infringed.
+In all the Originating Summonses there is no indications as regards the provision under which the applications are brought.
+Even though the Plaintiffs have not indicated that their applications are brought under the Employment Act it has transpired, during arguments, that their applications are made under Act No. 16 of 1996 - The Employment Act.
+Indeed, the essence of the applications is that the Plaintiffs are relying on the provisions of the said Employment Act and that they want to enforce the remedies that are available to an employee, under the said Employment Act.
+These are remedies that are obtainable where an employees' rights and/or freedoms are breached by an employer.